 Flavor Profile

 Made from white wine grapes in Southern Spain.
-In wooden barrels, you can let this distinctive ingredient age for about ten years.
+You can let this distinctive ingredient age for about ten years in wooden barrels.
 In terms of flavor, it can be described as lying somewhere between white wine vinegar and red wine vinegar.
-Unlike white wine vinegar, cooking with sherry will offer a balance as it is not dry, sharp, pungent, or crisp.
-Moreover, the soft and rounded flavor ensures that it does not come off too sweet.
+When you add sherry vinegar to your dish, it will leave a slight caramel and nutty flavor.

 6 Best Substitutes